 Registered as regional interpreter at the Embassy of Japan in Washington DC

 Born in Los Angeles, CA and relocated to Japan at the age of six, Risa grew up having the relative sense of comfort and fluency in both cultures and languages.

-Her love for the English language led her to one of the top universities in Japan (Sophia University) known for its strong global education program.
-During her junior year in college she spent 2 semesters in George Mason University in northern Virginia as an exchange student with the focus on Communication studies.
+Upon college graduation, Risa relocated to the US.
 With much entrepreneurial spirit, she started out assisting airline customers with their lost luggage and passport issues, as well as hospitals who had Japanese speaking patients.
 Soon enough she started receiving work in business to business settings where she would interpret for business negotiations, presentations, etc.

 Her passion for linguistics also led her to document translation arena as well.
 From 2004-2008 Risa had the opportunity to participate in a long-term project in which she translated academic reports on microbiology, with the focus on infectious diseases.
 This experience has certainly helped Risa to cement her comfort in highly technical materials in science and technology fields.

 She has now worked for over 300 clients including various private companies (many of them Fortune 500), government entities, hospitals, law firms, NPOs, and many more.

 So far Risa has had the privilege to work for the US Secretary of State, current and former Secretaries of Defense, several governors, and numerous congressional members.

 No matter what type of clients she works for, there are a few things that she has never compromised in her career:

 · Thorough preparation prior to the assignment.
 Risa makes it a point to receive as much background information as possible before hand.
 Most cases she spends at least twice the amount of time in preparation than the actual work itself.